jphp-group/jphp/packager/README.md

 - Restart your console!

-After all of this the `jppm` commend will available in your console.
+After all of this the `jppm` command will available in your console.

 ### 2. How to create project (package)?